 A New European Breeding Bird Atlas – EBBA2 is an exciting new challenge for European ornithology providing vital data for conservation.
 It is one of the most ambitious biodiversity mapping project ever attempted.

-The new Atlas is expected to document changes in breeding distribution of all European bird species.
+The new Atlas documents changes in breeding distribution of all European bird species.

-- EBBA2 will cover 5 years of fieldwork in more than 50 European countries, including European part of Russia, Caucasus and Turkey, between 2013 and 2017.
+- EBBA2 covered 5 years of fieldwork in more than 50 European countries, including the European part of Russia, Caucasus and Turkey, between 2013 and 2017.

-- The project of EBBA2 will conduct the mapping of more than 500 breeding species in more than 5000 squares 50×50 km large.
+- The project of EBBA2 conducted the mapping of more than 500 breeding species in more than 5000 squares 50×50 km large.

-- We expect than more than 50 000 volunteer fieldworkers will be involved in the project.
+- 120 000 volunteer fieldworkers were involved in the data collection process.

 Why a new Atlas?

 - Over the last 30 years, many environmental changes, such as those in land use and climate, have impacted on populations of birds across Europe.
 For effective conservation and informed decision making, we need the most up-to-date information on these impacts.